cstkennedy/cs330-examples/Review-06-Java-Shapes/README.md

 The examples can be run through Gradle using `./gradlew run`.
 This will:

   1. compile the Java source code
-  2. build a Jar file
-  3. run the compiled code with all necessary command line arguments
+  2. run the compiled code with all necessary command line arguments

 # Reports & Project Website